-After completing the NFC configuration and ensuring that all functionality works as required, it is recommended to lock the NFC configuration interface by changing the NFC PIN code from its default value to a different (secret) value.
+Once STM 550B has been configured to the intended parameters and correct functionality has been verified, it is recommended to lock the NFC configuration interface by changing the NFC PIN code from its default value to a different (secret) value.
 Make sure the new PIN code is properly noted down.